 Layer 5: Server-Side Tracking

 Traditional tracking relies on JavaScript tags running in the user's browser.
-Multiple factors degrade this:
+Multiple factors are degrading it simultaneously:

 | Factor | Data Loss | Trend |